Dual-use reviewer architecture brief

 03. Definition

-Read-only capital-facing architecture.
+Read-only investor- and insurer-facing architecture.

 Why this exists